 Women struggle to support families although their poor educational background prevents most from advancing to gain better opportunities.

-The concept behind Social Welfare Network Initiative (SWNI) might seem conventional today, but its beginning was as a result of an uncommon vision of the founder; Mr. Emmanuel O. Osemeka– “We desire to build a new paradigm: one in which rural and semi-urban communities operate to add value to society — without compromising the well-being of future generations.”
+The concept behind Social Welfare Network Initiative (SWNI) might seem conventional today, but its beginning was as a result of an uncommon vision of the founder; “We desire to build a new paradigm: one in which rural and semi-urban communities operate to add value to society — without compromising the well-being of future generations.”

-This vision has led to the development of an initiative that will provide support to government efforts by providing free medical treatment for the people within the community of its birth.
+This vision has led to the development of an initiative that will provide support to government efforts by providing Life- Saving Assistance to the most vulnerable groups across the Federation.